-I will also be tuning into Desiring God this month to listen as John Piper reads an advent devotional.
+Desiring God also put together a resource where John Piper reads an advent devotional.
 Piper’s discussion of the Christmas season and advent last year made a huge impact on our family’s celebration and I am anxious to hear all he has to share with us this year.
 What I love about this resource is that it is FREE and easy to turn on when I am busy around the house.

 Or let’s say you are kind of intimidated by making a full month commitment during this busy time of year, my blogging friend Erin from Momma’s Living Room has a great solution with her 9-day devotional walk through the lives of the characters we read about in the nativity story and how they were forced to trust God with their circumstances.
 This is a FREE resource and I’m sure it will prove to be a blessing to you!

 Ultimately, whether you choose to do an advent calendar this year or not, remember that the purpose of the Christmas season is about Christ.
 He humbled Himself, came in the form of servant, and the very God who created everything was born in a stable.
 Advent calendars are simply a way to remind yourself of the beauty of the Gospel.
 They are meant to encourage your heart, not lay additional burdens on you.
 So rejoice this season!
 Take time to meditate on the truths of Scripture and the beauty of the incarnation in some way.
 Teach your children to be in awe of what Christ has accomplished.

 And be sure to let me know how you do that!
 Comment below or swing by the Facebook page to let me know how you are reminding yourself of the beauty behind Christmas.
 I would love to hear what your favorite resources are!